-Brad Jungwirth has been described by critics as “a muscular baritone with an evocatively dark instrument” and has been praised for his “dulcet and lyrical” voice and “no-holds- barred intensity.”
+Brad Jungwirth has been described by critics as “a muscular baritone with an evocatively dark instrument” and has been praised for his “dulcet and lyrical” voice and “no-holds-barred intensity.”
 He recently made his subscription concert debut with the Cincinnati Symphony Orchestra, under the baton of Louis Langrée, performing Schönberg’s A Survivor from Warsaw.
 These concerts were broadcast throughout the Ohio area, and recorded for digital release.
-He returned to the Cincinnati Symphony as soloist for concerts of music from Hollywood musicals for their summer Pops series.
+He returned to the Cincinnati Symphony as soloist for concerts of music from Hollywood musicals for their summer Pops series in 2015.

 Recent operatic performances include his role debut as Don Pizarro in Beethoven’s Fidelio with the 2014 Shippensburg Music Festival conducted by Robert Trevino, Escamillo in Bizet’s Carmen with Michigan’s Soo Opera Theater and in the Peter Brooks’ adaptation, La tragédie de Carmen, for Chicago’s CUBE Ensemble.
 He returned to the Shippensburg Festival in 2016 to sing the Marquis in Verdi’s La Traviata.
 Other roles include Wilfred Shadbolt in The Yeomen of the Guard, Dr. Engel in The Student Prince, the title role in Walton’s The Bear, Marcello in La Bohéme, Count Almaviva in Le nozze di Figaro, and Morales/Dancaire in Carmen.